dojo/framework/src/widget-core/README.md

 #### Resize

-The resize observer meta uses the latest [`ResizeObserver`](https://wicg.github.io/ResizeObserver/) within Dojo 2 based widgets.
+The resize observer meta uses the latest [`ResizeObserver`](https://wicg.github.io/ResizeObserver/) within Dojo based widgets.

 **Note**: The Resize Observer API is not available in all browsers.
 [Native browser support](https://caniuse.com/#feat=resizeobserver) is currently provided by `Chrome 64+`, other Dojo supported browsers work via [polyfill](https://github.com/WICG/ResizeObserver/issues/3).
-To use the Resize Observer API in all browsers supported by Dojo 2, either added as a script tag in your index.html pointing to the polyfill, or alternatively import the polyfill in the application’s main.ts after including the dependency in your source tree.
+To use the Resize Observer API in all browsers supported by Dojo, either added as a script tag in your index.html pointing to the polyfill, or alternatively import the polyfill in the application’s main.ts after including the dependency in your source tree.

 This allows you to observe resize events at the component level.
 The `meta` accepts an object of `predicate` functions which receive `ContentRect` dimensions and will be executed when a resize event has occured.
 The results are made available in a widget's `render` function.
 This is an incredibly powerful tool for creating responsive components and layouts.